Shilpamahour/CPU-scheduling-Project/README.md

 i)The function calculates the waiting and turnaround times for each process.<br>
 ii)It writes the scheduling results, including the average waiting time, average turnaround time, and a Gantt chart (visual representation of the process execution order), to the output file.<br>

 # SJF (Shortest Job First)

 1.Order processing based on arrival time.<br>
 2. Execution: Among the processes that have arrived, choose the one with the least burst time.<br>
 3.Completion: Determine how long each process will take to complete, including wait times.<br>
 4.Output: Average waiting and turnaround times are produced.<br>

 ![image](https://github.com/Shilpamahour/CPU-scheduling-Project/assets/132204996/ab4622a8-4a94-4447-a56a-b2f4b20f130d)
 <br>
 function explanation<br>

-Sorting Procedures according to Arrival Time:<br>
+1.Sorting Procedures according to Arrival Time:<br>
 In order to ascertain the order of arrival, the function first sorts the processes according to their arrival timings.<br>

 2. Setting Up Variables:<br>

 i. executions is a list used to keep track of the start and end times of each execution.<br>
 ii.
 Processes that are prepared for execution are stored in ready_queue.<br>
-In the scheduling simulation, the current time is monitored by iii.curr_time.<br>
+iii.In the scheduling simulation, the current time is monitored by iii.curr_time.<br>
-The procedures are iterated through using iv, idx, and n.<br>
+iv.The procedures are iterated through using iv, idx, and n.<br>

-4.Planning Every Procedure:<br>
+3.Planning Every Procedure:<br>

 i.
 The primary cycle never ends until every process has a scheduled time.<br>
 ii.
 The ready_queue is expanded to include processes that have arrived by the current time.<br>
 iii.
 The current time is adjusted to reflect the arrival time of the subsequent process if the ready_queue is empty.<br>
 iv.
 To choose the process with the shortest burst time, the ready_queue is sorted by burst time.<br>
 v.
 After the chosen process is carried out, its waiting time is determined by subtracting its arrival time from the current time.<br>